aitu-dk/webpage/src/pages/blog/multimodal.md

 cover in this blog post.
 However, one particularly striking one was  the **Raven's Progressive Matrices** 🐦 test.

-It is a well-known tools in the field of neuroscience to measure **fluid reasoning** abilities in humans.
+It is a well-known tool in the field of neuroscience to measure **fluid reasoning** abilities of humans.
 The test consists of a series of **3x3 matrices** with one **missing element**.
 The task is to identify the missing element from a set of six candidates (Figure 4).